eladhazan/eladhazan.github.io/research.markdown

 - [Introduction of Non-stochastic Control Theory](https://sites.google.com/view/cos59x-cct/lecture-notes?authuser=0)

-More details and links to the relevant papers are in [this page](https://www.minregret.com).
+More details, recent research and blog posts are in [our group webpage](https://www.minregret.com).